|Don DeRosa, Ed.D

 Patty comes to CityLab with a wealth of experience.
 As past executive director of the Hyde Community Center, and as past member of the Newton School Committee, she is instrumental in the smooth operation of CityLab.

 Julia graduated from Boston University with a BA in Environmental Science.
-Before joining CityLab, she taught marine science in a variety of settings.
+Before joining CityLab, she taught marine science and environmental science in a variety of settings.
 Julia has worked at the New England Aquarium in both the husbandry and education departments.
 She also taught and sailed aboard the tall ship Spirit of South Carolina.
 She loves teaching and learning science with all ages of students.

 Mark is a cell biologist and educator with extensive experience in molecular biology, biochemistry, gene expression, and bioinformatics.
 With technical expertise leading to co-authorship on several peer-reviewed scientific publications, he has been reputedly known as the “transfection go-to-guy”, “master of the screaming riboprobe”, and has cloned a wide assortment of DNA mutants.